the-teachingRSE-project/competencies/competencies.md

   or undertake a single research goal/project.
 - **Group of developers (RSE team-based):** A group of members of the RSE team working together on a research software project for a research group.
-- **Organization-level support:** How the defined competencies are recognised and represented at organisational level.
+- **Organisation-level support:** How the defined competencies are recognised and represented at organisational level.

 \blandscape